SelectCo/sage200-api-client/README.md

 echo $warehouse->company_id;
 ```

-**Get list of warehouses for specific Company & Site with query filter using OData builder**
+**Get list of warehouses for specific Company & Site as DataObjects with query filter using OData builder**
 ```php
 use Selectco\SageApi\Sage200Connector;
 use Selectco\SageApi\QueryBuilder\SageODataBuilder;